Tejas Madhur

 • 260 - 200 Granville Street Vancouver, BC V6C 1S4

-Tejas joined JFK Law in 2021.
-Prior to working at JFK, Tejas held progressively senior positions at Tsawwassen First Nation, where she developed specialized expertise in self-government and modern treaty implementation.
-Her knowledge of working within an Indigenous government informs her perspective on how external counsel can add value to community-driven work.
+Prior to working at JFK, Tejas held progressively senior positions at Tsawwassen First Nation, in the areas of governance, consultation, and negotiations.
+Her in-house experience informs her collaborative approach with clients, focusing on how external counsel can add value to community-driven work.

 Highlights

-• Coached student participants in the 2016 Nunavut Youth Parliament
+• Coaching student participants in Nunavut Youth Parliament

 Publications